 Within each context, a set of rules encode the systems knowledge.

-In general it is good practice to group rules into contexts.
-Each context (or phase) concerns some sort of calculation coded as a body of rules that may fire in any order.
+For larger systems, it is good practice to group rules into contexts.
+Each context concerns some sort of calculation coded as a body of rules that may fire in any order.